perguth/yggdrasil-chromeos/README.md

-# Yggdrasil Network ChromeOS setup
+# Yggdrasil Network ChromeOS/Linux setup

 > This package provides a Chrome extension and a setup script designed to enable ChromeOS users to access the [Yggdrasil Network](https://yggdrasil-network.github.io/) ([`0200::/7`](https://yggdrasil-network.github.io/2018/07/28/addressing.html)).

-Here's what each part does:

-**Setup Script:**
-- **Installs Yggstack:** Sets up Yggstack on your device, essential for connecting to the Yggdrasil Network.
-- **Adds a Public Peer:** Connects to a public peer for network access.
-- **Configures a systemd Service for Yggstack:** Ensures Yggstack runs automatically at startup.

-**Chrome Extension:**
-- **Routes Specific Network Requests:** Adjusts your browser settings to channel certain network requests through Yggstack, securing your access to the Yggdrasil Network.
-- **Toggle Switch:** The extension icon allows you to easily switch your browser's connection to Yggstack on or off.
+Also works on Debian/Ubuntu.

+Here's how this works:

+1. 𝗬𝗴𝗴𝘀𝘁𝗮𝗰𝗸 𝗜𝗻𝘀𝘁𝗮𝗹𝗹𝗮𝘁𝗶𝗼𝗻:
+   - The accompanying GitHub script installs Yggstack on your ChromeOS device.
+Yggstack acts as a local proxy server set to listen on port 1080.
+It is configured to automatically start as a systemd service, ensuring it runs in the background without user intervention.
+2. 𝗖𝗵𝗿𝗼𝗺𝗲 𝗘𝘅𝘁𝗲𝗻𝘀𝗶𝗼𝗻:
+   - The extension modifies Chrome's network settings to direct internet traffic from addresses within the Yggdrasil network range (0200::/7) through the Yggstack proxy.
+This rerouting is key to accessing the network securely and efficiently.
+   - A toggle icon in the browser toolbar provides a user interface to activate or deactivate the proxy functionality of the extension.

 ## Install